Looking to start a bedtime routine with your baby? Here are the four essentials for a baby bedtime routine to optimize your baby’s sleep.

 Why Is a Bedtime Routine Important?

 Your baby’s bedtime routine allows you to use sleep associations that cue to them that sleep is on the way.
-Some examples of these sleep associations might include a diaper change, changing into comfortable pajamas, a light massage, and reading one or two books with your baby.

 Another benefit of a baby bedtime routine is that your relaxed demeanor as the parent helps your baby mirror your level of calm.
 This prepares their nervous system for rest after a prolonged time of stimulation.

-Beyond better sleep, a bedtime routine can promote literacy and language development (if the routine includes a story or song), secure parental attachment, and behavioral and emotional regulation in young children.
+Beyond better sleep, a bedtime routine can also promote literacy and language development (if the routine includes a story or song), secure parental attachment, and behavioral and emotional regulation in young children.

 But perhaps my favorite reason for implementing a bedtime routine is this: it helps you bond with your baby!